DerWeh/pyplot/README.md

 # pyplot
 -------------------------
 Module to centralize plotting scripts.
+The scripts can be dumped into the _plotter_ folder, or subfolder in it and then be launched centrally with the __pyplot__ script.

 Currently scripts with the right structure can be dropped into the plotter directory.
 The command: